-The government decides to privatise the equipment-handling industry and mandates the sale of the organisation now known simply as CHEP.
+The government decides to privatize the equipment-handling industry and mandates the sale of the organization now known simply as CHEP.

 Brambles, a business formed in 1875 with experience in materials handling, acquires CHEP.
 The business experiences rapid growth and, within a few years, operates the largest pool of pallets and containers in the Southern Hemisphere and the largest hiring fleet of forklift trucks in Australia.

 CHEP launches equipment-pooling operations in 14 countries across Asia-Pacific, Europe, South Africa, Canada and the USA.